-Students are also encouraged to complete communication-related internships, participate in the Tournament of Expressions speech and debate contest, engage in original research with their professors, and participate in academic conferences in the discipline of communication.
+Students are also encouraged to complete communication-related internships, engage in original research with their professors, and participate in academic conferences in the discipline of communication.
 The Westmont College chapter of Lambda Pi Eta, the national communication honor society, is an active campus organization and provides opportunities for leadership.
 Each year the department presents an Outstanding Senior Award to a graduating senior.